Integrable perturbations of conformal field theories and Yetter-Drinfeld modules: Appendix

 \begin{rem} Any linear homogeneous (with respect to the grading \eqref{eq:def-of-E}) map $f: \h \oplus X \to \E(\h'; X')$ extends uniquely to a continuous algebra homomorphism $\tilde f: \E(\h; X) \to \E(\h'; X')$ (which is necessarily grade-preserving).
 To see this, let $\tilde f|_{\E_0}$ be the unique extension of $f$ to $\E_0$, choose some norm $\|.\|$ on $\h \oplus X$, let $r > 0$ be a positive real number and let $C > 0$ be such that $\|f(x)\|_r \leq C \cdot \|x\|$ holds for all $x \in \h \oplus X$.
 Then, by definition of $\|.\|_r$ and $\|.\|_C$, $\|\tilde f|_{\E_0}(x)\|_r \leq \|x\|_C$ holds true for any $x \in \E_0(\h; X)$.
 Hence, $\tilde f|_{\E_0}$ is continuous.
 The claim follows as $\tilde f|_{\E_0}$ is homogeneous and the homogeneous components of $\E(\h'; X')$ are complete.
 It follows that the coproducts in Definition \ref{df:qgrps_uncomp} are well-defined continuous homomorphisms $\Delta: \E \to \E \bar\ot \E$. \end{rem}

 In order to avoid the effort of introducing $\E(\h,X)$ for the definition of $\tilde U_\hbar$ (see Definition \ref{df:qgrps_uncomp}), it would be tempting to work with just $U_q$ (see Definition \ref{df:qgrps_comp}), but to be able to consider representations of $U_q$ as representations of $\h$ (e.g. Theorem \ref{thm:exrepcatfuncmon_uncpt1}), we would need to fix ``logarithms'' for the action of the generator ``$k$'' related to the braiding.
 As long as one is only concerned with finite dimensional representations, the only eigenvalues of $k$ are of the form $q^n$ for some $n \in \Z$.
 So if $q$ is not a root of unity, there is a canonical ``logarithm'' for $k$.
 But the representations underlying the ``$Q$ operators'' are infinite dimensional.
 Also, we do not a priori want to exclude the root of unity case.
 Hence, we prefer choosing a ``logarithm'' for $k$ by introducing a generator $h$ and letting $k = e^{\hbar \cdot h}$ (as done in \cite{BLZ99}).
 But the exponential series $e^{\hbar \cdot h}$ is not an element of the \emph{algebra} generated by $h$.
 Hence we need to complete with respect to a suitable topology.

-In \cite[Ex.\,6.2]{Drin86}, Drinfeld defines $U_\hbar$ with primitive Cartan-like generators $h$, but with $\hbar$ being a formal parameter instead of a complex number.
-In \cite[Ch.\,6.2]{EFK98} one finds a version of $U_q$ with $q$ being a number and with generators ``$q^h$'', $h \in \h$, but without any specified topology (otherwise $h$ should be recovered as a limit).
+Comparing to other approaches, for example in \cite[Ex.\,6.2]{Drin86}, Drinfeld defines $U_\hbar$ with primitive Cartan-like generators $h$, but with $\hbar$ being a formal parameter instead of a complex number; in \cite[Ch.\,6.2]{EFK98} one finds a version of $U_q$ with $q$ being a number and with generators ``$q^h$'', $h \in \h$, but without any specified topology (otherwise $h$ should be recovered as a limit).
 We are not aware of a version of Drinfeld's quantum group with numerical parameter in the literature.